 - Vases, pictures and toiletries on display will all help your bathroom to look more homely.

-Group products in sets of odd numbers, for example three or five, for a relaxed look.
+- Group products in sets of odd numbers, for example 3 or 5, for a relaxed look.
 Or, for a more symmetrical feel, group them in even numbers such as 2 or 4.